Call (302) 853-2853

 At this point, simple washing won't fix the problem.
 You need oxidation removal, possibly compounding and polishing, maybe even gel coat repair.
 What started as a skipped wash becomes a major restoration project.

 Pro Tip: The cheapest boat maintenance is a garden hose.
 10 minutes of rinsing after each trip prevents hours of correction work later.
-I've seen boats that needed $2,000+ in restoration because the owner skipped regular rinses for a single season.
+Neglected boats can require $2,000+ in restoration work, all because regular rinses got skipped for a single season.

 These are not the same thing, and knowing the difference helps you figure out what your boat actually needs.